 Nearly half the population of Bangladesh is denied equal rights due to exclusion, violence and discrimination.

 Community empowerment is only possible when everyone’s voices are heard.
-Women’s voices, particularly those living in poverty, are unheard.
-They often have the least power in communities, usually not knowing their rights or how to realise them, meaning potentiality of half the population is not realised.
+Women’s voices, particularly those living in poverty, are often unheard.
+Women often have the least power in communities, usually not knowing their rights or how to realise them, meaning the potential of half the population is not realised.

 Providing people, especially women living in poverty, with the tools to claim entitlements, develop leadership and take collective action through community-level organisations.
-In parallel, equipping local governments with the tools to be more accountable and responsive to the needs of people, creating violence-free enabling environments for women through realising their potential, and increasing access to information and services.
+In parallel, equipping local governments to be more accountable and responsive, creating violence-free enabling environments for women through realising their potential, and increasing access to information and services.

-people living in poverty, most of who are women, accessed different social safety net services.
+people living in poverty, most of whom are women, accessed social safety net services.

 members of our women-led grassroots organisations (polli shomaj) have contested in local government elections since 2002, and 2,903 of them have been elected into seats.

 violent acts, such as child marriage, dowry and domestic violence, mostly against women and children, have been prevented.

 Strengthening women-led community based organisations to uphold voices and realise their rights.